succinct-tools/succinct-react-starter/README.md

 ### CSS/Sass

-I've used the very basic (Marx classless framework/reset)[https://mblode.github.io/marx/] to provide a starting point for basic prototyping with a tolerable UI while maintaining symantic and accessibility standards.
+I've used the very basic [Marx classless framework/reset](https://mblode.github.io/marx/) to provide a starting point for basic prototyping with a tolerable UI while maintaining symantic and accessibility standards.
 Removing it is as simple as deleting the cdn link from `index.html`.

 I've also provided a few basic overrides for the nav bar and button styling, which also serve as examples of how the styling files can be structured within the project.

-On a more formal project, I would probably use (Bulma)[https://bulma.io/] via (Trunx)[https://github.com/fibo/trunx].
+On a more formal project, I would probably use [Bulma](https://bulma.io/) via [Trunx](https://github.com/fibo/trunx).

 ### Sample files